seahomebatumi-ai/crypto-auto/EXECUTOR-INSTRUCTIONS.md

 the day-log field list existed in two documents and had already drifted (§10), and a required one-line message collided with a ban declared to have no exception (§7.9).
-**v11 adds the third language exception**, which TZ-17 and TZ-19 both had to work around.
+**v11 adds the third language exception**, which TZ-17 and TZ-19 both had to work around. **v12 repairs §4b step 2**: fetching without updating the working tree left the analyst reading a payload it could see was superseded on the remote — the one defect that would have made a correctly built engine publish no levels, every run, and look like the producer's fault.
 Every clause below that did not name a role in v8 governs the implementation role and continues to do so unchanged; the analyst role is granted only where this file says so explicitly, and is otherwise bound by the same hard floor, the same repository rules and the same evidence standard.